A topologically charged four-dimensional wormhole and the energy conditions

-The concept of a traversable wormhole was pioneeringly introduced by Morris and Thorne in 1988 \cite{MT}.
-Unlike previously considered wormholes, such as the Einstein-Rosen bridge \cite{ER} or Wheeler's microscopic charge-carrying wormholes \cite{JAW}, traversable wormholes are defined in a way that allows for the two-way travel of objects.
-Before Morris and Thorne's work, Ellis \cite{HGE} and Bronnikov \cite{KAB}, independently, had provided a static and spherically symmetric wormhole space-time with a free phantom scalar field.
-Although the practical feasibility of creating or finding such wormholes remains doubtful, their study has nevertheless paved the way for highly productive research in modern times.
+The concept of traversable wormholes was groundbreaking when Morris and Thorne introduced it in 1988 \cite{MT,MT2}.
+Unlike previously considered wormholes, such as the Einstein-Rosen bridge \cite{ER} (an analysis of Einstein and Rosen's work can be related to Flamm's earlier work \cite{LF1}, with English translations available in Refs. \cite{LF2,LF3}), or Wheeler's microscopic charge-carrying wormholes \cite{JAW}, traversable wormholes are defined in a way that allows for the two-way travel of objects.
+Before Morris and Thorne's work on wormhole physics, classical wormholes were discovered by H. G. Ellis \cite{HGE}, and related self-consistent solutions were found by K. Bronnikov \cite{KAB}.
+Both are static and spherically symmetric solutions involving a free phantom scalar field.
+Additionally, a time-independent spherically symmetric solution by T. Kodama \cite{TK} was known in the literature.
+While the practical feasibility of creating or finding such wormholes remains doubtful, their study has nevertheless paved the way for highly productive research in modern times.